RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 * magenta = the number of problems that timed out after 120 seconds
 * red = the number of results that were *not* valid antiderivatives

-<a href="testResults/Rubi4.16.1TestResults/0 Independent test suites.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/0 Independent test suites.pdf">Rubi 4.16.0 results</a> &emsp; on independent integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/0 Independent test suites.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/0 Independent test suites.pdf">Rubi 4.16.0 results</a> &emsp; on independent integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/1 Algebraic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/1 Algebraic functions.pdf">Rubi 4.16.0 results</a> &emsp; on algebraic function integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/1 Algebraic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/1 Algebraic functions.pdf">Rubi 4.16.0 results</a> &emsp; on algebraic function integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/2 Exponentials.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/2 Exponentials.pdf">Rubi 4.16.0 results</a> &emsp; on exponential function integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/2 Exponentials.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/2 Exponentials.pdf">Rubi 4.16.0 results</a> &emsp; on exponential function integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/3 Logarithms.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/3 Logarithms.pdf">Rubi 4.16.0 results</a> &emsp; on logarithm function integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/3 Logarithms.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/3 Logarithms.pdf">Rubi 4.16.0 results</a> &emsp; on logarithm function integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/4 Trig functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/4 Trig functions.pdf">Rubi 4.16.0 results</a> &emsp; on trig function integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/4 Trig functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/4 Trig functions.pdf">Rubi 4.16.0 results</a> &emsp; on trig function integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/5 Inverse trig functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/5 Inverse trig functions.pdf">Rubi 4.16.0 results</a> &emsp; on inverse trig function integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/5 Inverse trig functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/5 Inverse trig functions.pdf">Rubi 4.16.0 results</a> &emsp; on inverse trig function integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/6 Hyperbolic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/6 Hyperbolic functions.pdf">Rubi 4.16.0 results</a> &emsp; on hyperbolic function integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/6 Hyperbolic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/6 Hyperbolic functions.pdf">Rubi 4.16.0 results</a> &emsp; on hyperbolic function integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/7 Inverse hyperbolic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/7 Inverse hyperbolic functions.pdf">Rubi 4.16.0 results</a> &emsp; on inverse hyperbolic function  integration test problems<br>
+<a href="testResults/Rubi4.16.1TestResults/7 Inverse hyperbolic functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/7 Inverse hyperbolic functions.pdf">Rubi 4.16.0 results</a> &emsp; on inverse hyperbolic function  integration problems<br>
-<a href="testResults/Rubi4.16.1TestResults/8 Special functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/8 Special functions.pdf">Rubi 4.16.0 results</a> &emsp; on special function integration test problems
+<a href="testResults/Rubi4.16.1TestResults/8 Special functions.pdf">Rubi 4.16.1 results</a> &emsp; <a href="testResults/Rubi4.16.0TestResults/8 Special functions.pdf">Rubi 4.16.0 results</a> &emsp; on special function integration problems

 When new capabilities are incorporated into Rubi, problems are also added to the integration test-suite to thoroughly test them.
 Thus the test results showing the deficiencies of the previous version of Rubi highlight the new capabilities of the current version.
 But note that when "?" is shown as the number of steps required to find the optimal antiderivative, neither the current nor previous version of Rubi is able to produce the optimal antiderivative.